Advanced features

 [self.listPlayer setStrategyParam:AVP_STRATEGY_DYNAMIC_PRELOAD strategyParam:@"{\"algorithm\": \"sub\",\"offset\": \"200\"}"];

-For multi-bitrate HLS videos in listPlayer, you can preload a stream that matches the current playback definition and select a preload mode.
+In a listPlayer scenario with multi-bitrate HLS videos, you can preload a stream that matches the current playback quality and choose a preload mode that suits your business needs.

 typedef enum AVPMultiBitratesMode : NSUInteger {